ofirviz12-dot/CloudyWithAChanceOfMeatballs/README.md

 ## 🚀 Project Overview

 This is an Android arcade game project titled "Cloudy with a Chance of Meatballs."
-The core gameplay involves the character **Flint** dodging meatballs falling towards them, challenging the player's reflexes and agility.
+The central objective is for the character **Flint** to continuously dodge the incoming meatballs.
 The application was developed in **Kotlin** using **Android Studio** as a practical assignment for a User Interface (UI) Development course.

 ---